Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 In order to search this index, you can just search inside the `_all` field with an additional limitation of `__typeAndSupertypes` containing `TYPO3.Neos:Document`.

-**Currently, this package does not contain a plugin for searching, though we might provide one lateron.**
+**Currently, this package does not contain a plugin for searching, though we might provide one later on.**

 ## Advanced: Configuration of Indexing